314dev/PI/docs/source/common/lightning_cli.rst

 Optimizers and learning rate schedulers can also be made configurable.
 The most common case is when a model only has a single optimizer and optionally a single learning rate scheduler.
-In this case, the model's :meth:`~pytorch_lightning.core.lightning.LightningModule.configure_optimizers` could be left unimplemented since it is normally always the same and just adds boilerplate.
+In this case, the model's :meth:`~pi_ml.core.lightning.LightningModule.configure_optimizers` could be left unimplemented since it is normally always the same and just adds boilerplate.

 The CLI works out-of-the-box with PyTorch's built-in optimizers and learning rate schedulers when